 Toshiba supports the career development of each employee in an effort to maximize his/her current and future job performance.

-In FY2017, we conducted the 360-degree survey, which was introduced in FY2015 and is implemented every other year, targeting approximately 241 executive officers.
+We introduced the 360-degree survey in FY2015 to investigate managers from various perspectives with regard to their day-to-day work performance and activities, with such perspectives including those of managers themselves, as well as of their subordinates, peers, and supervisors.
+The survey is implemented every other year, and targeted 666 general managers in FY2018.
 The major aims of this survey are to encourage growth by objectively and repeatedly identifying their strengths and weaknesses and confirming progress on change and enhancing leadership in order to create healthier organizations.
-We investigate managers from various perspectives with regard to their day-to-day work performance and activities, with such perspectives including those of managers themselves, as well as of their supervisors, peers, and subordinates.
 Managers must accept survey results in a sincere manner and use the results to improve themselves and workplace communication, thereby creating a better corporate culture.
-Toshiba also provided follow-up training programs in the previous fiscal year to promote ongoing self-improvement for general manager-class employees by using the 360-degree survey.
+Toshiba also provided follow-up training programs to promote ongoing self-improvement for general manager-class employees.

 We also have career development systems that encourage employees to plan their careers autonomously.
 For example, our Internal Job Posting System allows each employee to apply for personnel transfer in order to fill a vacant post announced by a division, and the Internal FA System enables each employee to apply for personnel transfer to a division of their choice.

-In FY2017, we conducted an anonymous survey targeting about 70,000 employees in 67 Toshiba Group companies in Japan and overseas, and received responses from approximately 90% of the employees.
-This survey assesses employees' understanding of company policies, and whether their working conditions allow them to exercise their abilities.
-In addition, since FY2015, we have also asked questions about opinions regarding the President and top management as well as about legal compliance.
+In FY2018, we conducted an anonymous survey targeting about 60,000 employees in 68 Toshiba Group companies in Japan and overseas, and received responses from approximately 94% of the employees.
+This survey assesses employees' understanding of the company policies, and whether their working conditions allow them to exercise their abilities.
+In addition, since FY2015, we have also asked questions about opinions regarding the president and top management as well as about legal compliance.

 Based on these survey results, in order for management and employees to come together and improve, our top management is taking the lead in declaring a commitment to build a workplace environment where everyone can voice their opinions frankly.
 By transmitting messages from top management and disclosing information more actively, we are endeavoring to build an open corporate culture.